About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Signals Determine the Quality of Your Early Data

-The cold start period is fragile.
-The system is hungry for signals, and it will latch onto whatever it can find.
 If your signals are weak, the machine will explore cheap, low‑quality traffic because it’s easy to acquire.
 That traffic becomes your training data.
 And once the machine learns from it, it becomes very hard to undo.

 If your PMax campaign accidentally gets a few "fake" sales from bots or junk websites, the robot thinks, "Wow, bots are my favorite!"
 It then spends all your money trying to find more bots.
 This is why you must ‘clean’ your data and use things like Brand Exclusions to keep the robot from getting distracted by junk.